What Does Ac Power Source Mean

 Scientific Foundations

 The science behind AC power involves understanding electromagnetic induction, a principle discovered by Michael Faraday.
 According to Faraday's law, a changing magnetic field induces a voltage in a conductor.
-In an AC generator, a coil of wire is rotated within a magnetic field, causing the magnetic flux through the coil to change continuously.
+Plus, in an AC generator, a coil of wire is rotated within a magnetic field, causing the magnetic flux through the coil to change continuously.
 This changing magnetic flux induces an alternating voltage in the coil, which in turn drives an alternating current.

 The sinusoidal nature of AC power is mathematically described by the equation: